Volkswagen Golf: Seventh generation (Mk7, Typ 5G; 2012)

-The most powerful Golf in the range was the Golf R. Built as a 3 or 5 door hatchback, it was powered by a newly developed version of the 1984 cc turbocharged EA888 petrol FSI Inline-four engine used in the latest Golf GTI (and Audi S3), but in this application producing 300 PS (206 kW for "hot climate" markets such as Australia,Japan, USA) from 5,500 to 6,200 rpm and 380 Nm from 1,800 to 5,500 rpm of torque.
+The most powerful Golf in the range was the Golf R. Built as a 3 or 5 door hatchback, it was powered by a newly developed version of the 1984 cc turbocharged EA888 petrol FSI straight-four engine used in the latest Golf GTI (and Audi S3), but in this application producing 300 PS (206 kW for "hot climate" markets such as Australia, Japan, USA) from 5,500 to 6,200 rpm and 380 Nm from 1,800 to 5,500 rpm of torque.
 0-62 mph (100 km/h) takes 5.1 seconds (versus 5.7 seconds for previous Golf R), or 4.9 seconds with optional DSG gearbox.
 In 3rd-party testing, it has been recorded at 4.5 seconds using Launch Control.
 The top speed is electronically limited to 155 mph.

 Volkswagen produced a "Rabbit Edition" GTI for the 2019 model year.
 Only 3,000 were produced for the US market: 1000 in Cornflower Blue, 1000 in Urano Gray, 500 in Black, and 500 in White, all split evenly between DSG automatic and 6-speed manual transmissions.
 The Rabbit Edition featured a LED lighting package, a "Vmax" spoiler, 18-inch "Pretoria" alloy wheels painted in gloss black, no sunroof, and Clark plaid seats with red tags embroidered with the VW Rabbit logo.
 Canada also received a Rabbit Edition in 2019.
 Only 900 were produced: 272 in Cornflower Blue, 272 in Urano Grey, 178 in Pure White and 178 in Pure Black Pearl.
 The Canadian variant came with all the Rabbit specific cosmetic upgrades, but also included all the same features as the top level Autobahn package with the exception of the sunroof, satnav and leather seats.